0xBLCKLPTN/Kingdom-System/CONTRIBUTING.md

 U can do wat do u want.
+I think this is true